Essential Allotment Tools & Equipment

 Having just written about garden twine, it is natural to also include a tool to cut it with!

 Scissors are extremely useful for tidying up crops before taking them home, for example cutting the stems off beetroot or the leaves off carrots.
-I like to use weed suppressing fabric at the allotment to save my time, and scissors allow me to cut this to the required width and length.
+I like to use biodegradable weed fabric at the allotment to reduce the amount of weeding I need to do, and scissors allow me to cut this to the required width and length.

 Allotment plots are often surrounded by grass paths, and it is likely to be your responsibility to maintain those around your plot.
 If this is the case, a strimmer can be an excellent time saving investment.